 3.3.
-Severe accident sequences should be identified and analysed, using a combination of engineering judgement and deterministic methods and probabilistic methods.
+Severe accident sequences should be identified and analysed using a combination of engineering judgement, deterministic methods and probabilistic methods.
 Sequences for which practicable severe accident management guidance can be implemented should be identified.
-Acceptable severe accident management guidance should be based upon best estimate assumptions, methods and analytical criteria.
-Activities for developing severe accident management guidance should be based upon best estimate assumptions, methods and analytical criteria.
+Acceptable severe accident management guidance should be based on best estimate assumptions, methods and analytical criteria.
 Activities for developing severe accident management guidance should take into account the following:

-(a) Operating experience, relevant safety analysis and results from safety research;

-- (b) Review of these accident sequences against a set of criteria aimed at determining which severe accident challenges should be addressed in the design of the severe accident management programme; - (c) Evaluation of potential design or procedural changes that could either reduce the likelihood of occurrence of these selected challenges or mitigate their consequences, and decisions on the implementation of such changes; - (d) Consideration of plant design capabilities, including the possible use of: - Systems beyond their originally intended function and anticipated operational states, when the use of such systems will not exacerbate the situation; - Additional non-permanent systems or components, to return the plant to a long term safe stable state and/or to mitigate the consequences of a severe accident, provided that it can be shown with a good level of confidence that the systems are able to function in the environmental conditions to be expected; - (e) For multiple unit sites, consideration of the use of available means and/or support from other units on the site, provided that the safe operation of those units is not compromised.
+- (a) Operating experience, relevant safety analysis and results from safety research. - (b) Accident sequences reviewed against a set of criteria aimed at determining which severe accident challenges should be addressed in the design of the severe accident management programme. - (c) Potential design or procedural changes that could either reduce the likelihood of occurrence of these challenges or mitigate their consequences, and decisions on the implementation of such changes. - (d) Plant design capabilities, including the possible use of:

+(i) Systems beyond their originally intended function and anticipated operational states when the use of such systems will not exacerbate the situation;

+(ii) Additional non-permanent systems or components to return the plant to a long term safe stable state or to mitigate the consequences of a severe accident, provided that it can be shown with a good level of confidence that the systems will be able to function in the expected environmental conditions.

+(e) For multiple unit sites, consideration of the use of available means and/ or support from other units on the site, provided that the safe operation of those units is not compromised.